mugahed94/Hotel-Management-System/README.md

 this button leads to a page to specify hotel info, other hotels icons in the list leads to the contoling dashboard for the corresponding hotel to monitor.
 Then a dashboard for that hotel will appear with the following options:
 Choose hotel : which leads to the previous page showing hotels list to choose from.
 Events: when the admin select events button it leads to a page with two buttons (add event) and (current events),
 add event leads to a page to enter event info.
 current events shows a page with current held events and leads to a page detailing the event when clicked.
+Services: when selected it leads to a page with two buttons.
+add service: leads to a page asking for new service info and details.
+veiw service: leads to a page veiwing current services and when clicked leads to a page detailing the service.

 Guests : which leads to a page listing all guests by names and ID, guest info appears when clicked, asking for offers to be provided or messages to be send.